Avoiding Holiday Weight Gain

 Do artificial sweeteners cause weight gain?
 Let's look at what we know so far.
 Most artificial sweeteners have zero or close to zero calories so they can't, by themselves, increase your weight, but, they still get the blame.
 One theory is that the sweet taste may be make you crave real sugar which if consumed will make you gain real weight.
 Therefore, be mindful of cravings and avoid too many snacks between meals.
 Moreover, some experts believe that drinking a diet soda with zero calories gives people the false sense of freedom to consume as much food as they want.
 We need more education in schools to remind children and adults alike that diet drinks are just flavored water.
 Diet drinks don't allow you to eat more food with little consequence.

 Furthermore, it's been written that even artificial sweeteners can cause an insulin spike which can lead to weight gain.
 This theory has NOT been proven and is 100% false.
 Scientists are 100% positive that your super human body can tell the difference between artificial sugar and the real thing!
 But again, diet soda with a big carb meal will give you an insulin spike which can lead to weight gain.
 In summary, enjoy your diet soda if you choose but remember to eat a healthy meal with your diet drink.
 Remember why you're drinking the diet soda in the first place!
 Lastly, if you already prefer water over diet drinks, then stick to water.
 Water will always be the preferred beverage of choice.
 Now whether they're good for you is a WHOLE OTHER BLOG!!
-Happy Health!
+Remember, knowledge is power!
+Happy health and happy training!

 Supplementing with Beta-Alanine